 Click HERE for Your Way Home 2016 Community Impact Report

-In January, PCRC began a partnership with Your Way Home Montgomery County (YWH) and included the Pottstown Housing Resource Center (HRC) as a program offered at the Cluster Outreach Center.
-YWH is a new and more effective system to prevent and end homelessness.
+In January 2014, PCRC began a partnership with Your Way Home Montgomery County (YWH) and included the Pottstown Housing Resource Center (HRC) as a program offered at the Cluster Outreach Center.
+YWH is a new and more effective county-wide system to prevent and end homelessness.
 It is focused on enhancing consumer, provider and funder efficiencies by coordinating services, eliminating duplicative efforts, building capacity and resiliency and weaving together our partners in a comprehensive effort.
 Homelessness and housing instability are best solved when philanthropy, government, health and human service providers, law enforcement, housing developers, landlords, consumer advocates and community partners strive to address this complex social problem together.
-Working together, we will quickly get people into permanent housing and coordinate the resources they need to stay there.
-We will measure our success by the number of Montgomery County residents for whom homelessness and its effects have been prevented or ended quickly and effectively.
+Working together, we are able to get people into permanent housing and coordinate the resources they need to stay there.
+Our success is measured by the number of Montgomery County residents for whom homelessness and its effects have been prevented or ended quickly and effectively.
 Ultimately, our goal is to help families and individuals achieve housing and financial stability as well as food security, better health outcomes, a higher quality of life and lasting independence.